Rya-Sanovar/Data-Mining-Techniques-to-predict-Depression-for-Mental-Health-Awareness/README.md

 results will be really valuable in addressing key concerns in countering depression.

-[ For the purpose of this project, we would rely on the following definition of
+> For the purpose of this project, we would rely on the following definition of
 Depression: A mental health disorder characterized by persistent feelings of sadness or loss of interest in activities, causing significant impairment in daily life.
-Possible causes include a combination of biological, psychological and social sources of distress. ]
+Possible causes include a combination of biological, psychological and social sources of distress.

+---
+### Contributors:
+- Muskaan Kumar
+- Kushal Mishra
+- Rya Sanovar
+- Shreya Senapaty